isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/microsoft-cloud-it-architecture-resources.md

 </a>
 ## Microsoft Cloud per Enterprise Architects Series

-Questi poster e strumenti dell'architettura forniscono informazioni sui servizi cloud Microsoft, tra cui Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online e soluzioni cloud e locali ibride. decision maker ed esperti IT possono usare queste risorse per determinare le soluzioni ideali per i propri carichi di lavoro e prendere decisioni sulla base di componenti dell'infrastruttura, quali sicurezza e identità.
+These cloud architecture posters give you information about Microsoft cloud services, including Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online, and hybrid on-premises and cloud solutions.
+IT decision makers and architects can use these resources to determine the ideal solutions for their workloads and to make decisions about core infrastructure components such as identity and security.

 <!--
 <a name="platformoptions"></a>